caitlynj10/caitlynj10/README.md

 Hi!
 My name is Caitlyn Jones, and I am a junior at Brandeis University.
-I am double majoring in Computer Science and Applied Mathematics and pursing BS in both.
-My future career goals focus on software engineering with speciality in game and web devolpment.
+I am double majoring in Computer Science and Applied Mathematics.
+My future career goals focus on software engineering with a speciality in game and web development.